And can you sue for discrimination?

 Discrimination remedies

-Discrimination laws provide for remedies if a person suffers some form of hurt, loss or damage.
+A person can sue another for some form of hurt, loss or damage.
 Unlike personal injury claims, you do not need to prove that you suffered an injury, though sometimes a person has.
 Damages may be awarded for hurt feelings, embarrassment, and humiliation at having been treated in a discriminatory way.

 The types of remedies include: